 “He sure is friendly,” Ben said.
 “I heard Geksaurs are supposed to be hard to tame.”

 “Yeah, the work you got to put into raising one isn’t considered with the time and effort by most Tamers.”
-Dennis grinned.
+The Lavokese man grinned.
 “I took that as a challenge.”

 “How long have you been Kreature Taming?”

 “Got my license about eleven years ago, been on the Wyldcard team for five.
 I’ve been around Kreatures all my life, though.
-My parents run a Kreature shelter.
-My dad is an expert on Kreature husbandry and taught me everything he knew.
+My parents run a Kreature sanctuary.
+My dad’s an expert on Kreature husbandry and taught me everything he knew.
 But enough about me.
 Why’d you become a Tamer?
 Fame?
 Fortune?
 To be the very best?”

 “Well… ever since I was a kid, I’ve loved Kreatures and wanted to become a Kreature Tamer.
 I’ve never gotten very good grades, but I studied as hard as I could to get my license.
 I was so excited when I found out I’d passed the test!
 It was the first thing I’d ever succeeded at.”